Can a Company Still Sue an Employee for Fraud After They've Paid Back Dues?

 Nitin khumar

-Yes, the company did conduct a free and fair enquiry.
+Yes, the company did conduct a free and fair inquiry.
 Thank you, your response really helps.
 My primary concern was if the company can go legal against an employee who has paid the dues and has already been terminated as a result of their fraudulent activity.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute